pbrogan12/chem/Chapter-7.md

 **Round-Off Rule**
 ---

-1. When constructing a confidence interval from the original set of data values, round the confidence interval limits to one more decimal place than is used for the orginal set of data.
+1. When constructing a confidence interval from the original set of data values, round the confidence interval limits to one more decimal place than is used for the original set of data.

 2. When constructing a confidence interval from summary statistics (n and x̅ and s), round the confidence interval limits to the same number of decimal places used for the sample mean.